Mayank-Prakash-Sharma18/math-english/content/english-beginner/determiners/types-of-determiners.md

 ### Possessives

-Specific determiners - These are words that are used to show <strong>specific</strong> ownership (of noun)
+These are Specific determiners.
+These are words that are used to show <strong>specific</strong> ownership (of noun)

 * Possessive determiners: my, your, his, her, its, your, our, their